ecmwf/metview-docs/docs/api/functions/plot_rmse.rst

     :func:`plot_rmse` is a convenience function allowing to generate RMSE curve plots in a simple way using predefined settings.

-    The RMSE value for a given field *f* with respect to the corresponding field from ``ref`` can be written as (N is the number of gridpoints in the field):
+    The RMSE value for a given field *f* with respect to the corresponding field from ``ref`` can be written as follows (N is the number of gridpoints in the field):

         .. math::